• Skip to primary navigation

 Regrettably, the majority of store-bought kombucha is just too high in sugar.

-It is a good rule of thumb to always read the nutritional label and pick brands that contain low enough carb and sugar counts to stay in line with your daily macronutrient goals.
+It is a good rule of thumb to always read the nutritional label and pick brands with low enough carb and sugar counts to stay in line with your daily macronutrient goals.

 You can easily find kombucha brands with 15g+ of sugar and carbohydrates.
 Instead, opt for a lower-sugar/lower-carb kombucha.